Personal Injuries Assessment

 The Personal Injuries Assessment Board (PIAB) is an independent statutory body that deals with personal injury claims.
-All personal injury claims in Ireland, with the exception of medical negligence claims, must be submitted to PIAB.
+All personal injury claims in Ireland, except for medical negligence claims, must be submitted to PIAB.

-On average, claims made to PIAB are assessed in just over 9 months from when the respondent consents to have the claim assessed by PIAB.
+Most claims are assessed in 9 months from when the respondent agreed for the claim to be assessed by PIAB.